hbs-rcs/hbsgrid-docs/docs/GridTransition.md

   - A suite of **data science and statistical** tools such as Jupyter Notebook, RStudio, Spyder, Stata, and Visual Studio Code, along with cloud-based services like Amazon SageMaker and SageMaker Canvas
   - A **project-based interface** informed by user experience research, and federated access to facilitate collaboration with team members and external collaborators

-In the coming months, you will see additional communciations from the RCS team around the Grid transition.
-Also note that if you are in need of a project space and your work doesn't require specific Grid-only configurations or tools, you may opt to create the project space in the RCP instead.
-If you request a project space on the Grid, RCS will reach out to discuss whether your project is a good fit for RCP, and are happy to discuss your project requirements to determine which platform is the best fit, or answer any other questions you may have.
+In the coming months, you will see email communciations from RCS and HBS IT Research Technology around the HBSGrid transition.
+Throughout, RCS is happy to answer any questions you may have.
+Please contact us at [research@hbs.edu](mailto:research@hbs.edu).

 ---